NEW YORK -- The Winnipeg Jets are turning their longest road trip of the season into their most successful trek.

 The Rangers (14-14-0) won four of their previous six games.

 The Jets grabbed a 2-1 edge midway through the second period.
-Defenseman Dustin Byfuglien intercepted a Rangers pass in his own zone and fired a pass to center John Albert, who skated in alone on Talbot and fired a wrist shot for the first NHL goal of his career at 10:00.
+Defenseman Dustin Byfuglien intercepted a Rangers pass in his own zone and fired a pass to fourth-line center John Albert, who skated in alone on Talbot and fired a wrist shot for the first NHL goal of his career at 10:00.

 Albert, 24, was making his NHL debut.
 He was called up from AHL St. John's on Sunday.
 His first shift was a shaky one, getting caught on the ice for the Rangers' first goal of the night.

 Some superb forechecking gave the Rangers a 1-0 advantage just 2:49 into the game.

 Right winger Mats Zucccarello tipped in defenseman Ryan McDonagh's blast from the right point for his fourth goal of the season.
 Jets defenseman Keaton Ellerby tried to clear the puck from his own zone, but instead it was intercepted by McDonagh.

 The Jets' strong performance came two days after a rare outdoor practice.

 Noel decided to break up the monotony of the road trip by having the team work out at New York's Central Park on Saturday.
 The move was meant for team-building, but it clearly paid dividends in the win against the Rangers.

 "We had an opportunity to spend three days in New York, coming off the game in Philadelphia, and we wanted to do something different," Noel said about the rare outdoor practice.
 "It just brings back some good memories for the players and you hope it helps them on a long trip.

 "But it only helps your group if you win."